1. Skip to content

 Lewis went ahead anyway, investing, by his own account, $2 million (€1.8 million) of his own money to finish the film.

-Undeterred, Lewis headed back to the States with his first rough cut of the film.
-He screened it for Joan O'Brien, who, as the original author, had final say in whether the movie could be released.
+Undeterred, Lewis headed back to the US with his first rough cut of the film.
+He screened it for O'Brien, who, as the original author, had final say in whether the movie could be released.
 It did not go well.

 American actor and comedian Jerry Lewis starred and directed what might have been the first Holocaust comedy Image: Express Newspapers/Getty Images

-"She left the screening room in tears," recalls Shawn Levy, "saying, 'This will never see the light of day, I will never give you the rights.'
+"She left the screening room in tears," said Levy, "saying, 'This will never see the light of day, I will never give you the rights.'
 When she passed, she put it in her will: This film can never be shown."

 "From Darkness to Light," which screens in the Venice Film Festival's Venice Classics section, will explore the making of the film and Lewis' complicated, decadeslong relation to it.

-Co-directed by acclaimed German documentarian Eric Friedler and American Michael Lurie, the movie features several minutes of original material from Lewis' film, as well as one of the last interviews Lewis gave on the movie before he died.
+Co-directed by American director Michael Lurie and German documentarian Eric Friedler, the movie features several minutes of original material from Lewis' film, as well as one of the last interviews Lewis gave about the movie before he died.

 Lost masterpiece or complete disaster?